rafaesc/snippetquiz/backend/python/README.md

-# Python gRPC Book Service
+# Python gRPC Quiz Generation Service

-A simple gRPC server implementation in Python that provides a book service.
+A simple gRPC server implementation in Python that provides a quiz generation service.

 ## Setup